EwaldRode/kubernetes-labguide/chapters/kubernetes-dynamic-storage-provisioning.md

 #### Summary

-In this lab, you not only setup dynamic provisioning using NFS, but also learnt about statefulsets as well as rbac policies applied to the nfs provisioner.
+In this lab, you learnt how dynamic provisioning of storage volume works with storage classes, provisioners and persistent volume claims.